 Anticipate and practice questions

-If you don’t look after yourself, you won’t be on your A-game for your partnership panel interview so make sure you are eating right and are getting enough exercise and sleep.
+If you don’t look after yourself, you won’t be on your A-game for your partnership panel interview, so make sure you are eating right and are getting enough exercise and sleep.
 This is especially true during the week of your interview, so try to manage your time between your client work and preparing your pitch to avoid late nights!
-You can also prepare yourself in other ways, such as if there is a particular partner that bothers you.
+You can also prepare yourself in other ways, such as if a particular partner bothers you.
 If you know that they will be on the panel, take some time to work out what it is about them that makes you feel that way; spend some time reframing how you react to them and perhaps practice it around them beforehand.

 During your partnership panel interview

 Keep your cool